vitiral/vitiral.github.io/_posts/2015-10-11-space-book.md

     - very few people own a car.
 "Taxis" are self-driving and incredibly cheap
     - public transporation (primarily train) has become the dominant form of transporation, with self-driving taxis suplimenting it
+- (on earth) 2093 Environmental Collapse:
+    - "Spiraling extinction rate" of all of earth's species
+    - lead to 80% extinction rate
+    - primary cause was human food production and pollution
+    - human population was 11 billion in 2100 (it had reached a peak of 13 billion in 2075).
+Over-fishing and farming lead to massive environmental collapse in the food chain and in necessary insects and animals
+    - environmental collapse was almost entirely blamed on animal protein sources, so they became extremely scarce for 25+ years.
+        A massive private and governmental undertaking was done to overhaul the entire world's food production system and heavily regulate it to be in line with scientifically environmental principles
+    - Climate change:
+        - long running process that lead to "water wars" in 2055, massive drought and slow destruction of species.
+        - An entire section of the north atlantic ice sheet came disconnected from the north pole in 2093, causing ocean levels to rise to unprecedented levels.
+This forced billions from their homes on coastal regions and creatd the largest number of refugees in human history
+        - Several rain forests have flooded, several have been turned to desert.
+Several grassland/deserts have flooded for over
+            20 years, having the effective climate of a rain forest.
+    - Effect on human population:
+        - The 2093 crisis affected many things:
+            - coastal and island regions were heavily flooded
+            - mass starvation with a death toll of 5 billion people
+        - prior to the water wars (2055), there were about 100 million people in space.
+        - In 2060, there were more than 150 million in space (8 billion on earth), with the IPGB ramping up production of stations, expecting a mass migration
+        - In 2093 there were 1 billion in space (11 billion on earth)
+        - In 2096 there were 2 billion in space (5.5 billion on earth).
+This was possible because of the massive production in habitation stations that had been underway for decades by they IPGB
+        - In 2150 there are 3 billion in space and 5 billion on earth.
+Space population is expanding (but not rapidly), and earth population is about steady
+    - Land:
+        - bee and other polinators are almost completely extinct, destroying most 2015 crops and many plant species
+        - farming and hunting killed off most natural grazers, destroying the prarie and brush-forests
+        - Climate change:
+            - A massive effort was launched in 2030 to preserve the rainforests, however massive climate change flooded them or turned them into desert, destroying a huge percentage of the earth's diversity
+            - the already weak praries quickly turned to desert when a 25 year drought struck in 2050-2075 through most of the world
+    - Ocean
+        - Large ocean mamals were destroyed
+        - Reefs were decimated
+        - A majority of the ocean's fish species were destroyed.
+All large ocean creatures are now extinct except for those held in zoos.
+    - As of 2050, the environment is turning around.
+        - The near infinite energy of cheap high efficiency solar cells has enabled many efforts to be successful.
+        - 98% of polution has been drained from the oceans using high-energy filters and micro-bacterial consumers
+        - Nearly all plastics have been destroyed through a genetically modified bacteria designed to consume it.
+        - Reclamation efforts have managed to restore about 30 reefs, requiring re-cloneing more than 30,000 variets of ocean life.
+        - Greenhouse gases and air polution have been harvested from the atmosphere
+        - Landfills and other trash sites have been harvested for the now valuable carbon and other minerals
+        - Ultra-high regulation prevents any industry from poluting in any way
+            - Significantly enhanced by research into space industries, as they do not allow waste for different reasons
+        - It should be noted that technology that already existed in 2015 could have easily been used to nearly almost completely avoid the collapse.
+The fact that 2115 technology could begin to reverse the environmental collapse is mostly luck on our part
+            - includes 2015 technology like permaculture, solar, elimation of high waste consumer goods and public transporation
+            - but that isn't what this book is about...
+ - Political changes:
+    - very little has actually changed except for high regulations and crushing penalties concerning environmental damage (see above)
+    - Power changes:
+        - The US had lost a significant amount of miliaary and political power.
+        - Power approximately equally split between the continents (North America, South America, Asia, Europe+Russsia (allies), Africa+Australia (allies))
+        - Standard of living is almost equal throughout the world.
+        - The IPGB controlls almost all of space, except for the area around the earth.
+It only controlls 1/4 of the moon
+        - The power balance between earth+space is maintained by treaty and millitary force.
+There is tension, but it has never broke out in war.
+    - standard of living took a horendous dive in the 2093 environmental collapse.
+        - By 2093, most of the world would have been considered nearly 1st world (by 2015 standards).
+        - after collapse, billions of people would have starved to death if not for immediate massive reforms and the sudden availability of migration to space (had begun in 2073, space tower in 2060)
+        - an immediate end to nearly all animal agriculture and the fast creation of verticle farms in space and on earth along with strict population controls barely managed to provide enough calories to the population
+- 2093 space migration
+    - more than 1 billion people migrated to space between 2093 and 2100 (population before 2093 was 350 million)
+    - most governments implemented strict population controls that are still in effect.
+However, this was not true for the newly formed
+        IPGB (Interplanetary Governing Body), which encouraged reproduction
+    - The IPGB implemented a nearly communist government, with an extremely high standard of living and technology.
+This encouraged many people to migrate from earth to space.